 The FCC has also identified existing commercial spectrum that could be reallocated and thus used more efficiently in support of broadband services.
 After Congress enacted legislation that allowed television broadcasters to 'turn in' some of the spectrum they use for their television channels in return for a portion of auction proceeds, the FCC conducted its first 'incentive auction'.
 The auction of the voluntarily returned broadcast channels for new mobile broadband use yielded US$19.8 billion in revenue, including more than US$7 billion for the government.

 Efforts also are underway to make more mid-band spectrum available for flexible wireless use, including 5G deployments.
 For instance, in July 2020, the FCC commenced an auction of licences in the 3.5GHz band.
-And following the DC Circuit's June 2020 rejection of a challenge brought by small satellite operators to the FCC's plan to repurpose the 3.7–4.2GHz band (which to date has been used primarily for satellite-based video distribution) for 5G, the FCC scheduled an auction of spectrum in the 3.7–3.98GHz portion of that band for December 2020.
-The FCC has a continuing inquiry into potential ways to facilitate more intensive use of the frequencies between 3.7GHz and 24GHz.
-The FCC also is exploring other underutilised spectrum to support 5G and other recent technologies, and this year commenced a proceeding to examine proposals to expand commercial use of the 71–76GHz, 81–86GHz, 92–94GHz and 94.1–95GHz bands.
+And following the DC Circuit's June 2020 rejection of a challenge brought by small satellite operators to the FCC's plan to repurpose the 3.7–4.2GHz band (which to date has been used primarily for satellite-based video distribution) for 5G, the FCC held an auction of spectrum in the 3.7–3.98GHz portion of that band that concluded in February 2021.
+In addition, the FCC announced an auction of licences for spectrum in the 3.45GHz band scheduled for October 2021.
+The FCC has an ongoing inquiry into potential ways to facilitate more intensive use of the frequencies between 3.7GHz and 24GHz.
+The FCC also is exploring other underutilised spectrum to support 5G and other recent technologies, and a proceeding that the FCC commenced in 2020 to examine proposals to expand commercial use of the 71–76GHz, 81–86GHz, 92–94GHz and 94.1–95GHz bands remains ongoing.

-With respect to broadband service on aircraft, as well as on as ships and vehicles, the FCC adopted new rules to better enable satellite-delivered connectivity to passengers and crew.
-The FCC allowed so-called 'earth stations in motion' to operate in more satellite frequencies than before, in an effort to connect even more consumers in this fast-growing segment of the marketplace and provided more certainty be adopted a simplified, regulatory framework for licensing these spectrum uses.
+With respect to broadband service on aircraft, as well as on ships and in vehicles, the FCC adopted new rules to better enable satellite-delivered connectivity to passengers and crew.
+The FCC allowed 'earth stations in motion' to operate in more satellite frequencies than before in an effort to connect even more consumers in this fast-growing segment of the marketplace and provided more certainty be adopted under a simplified regulatory framework for licensing these spectrum uses.

 iii Spectrum auctions and fees